krzemienski/awesome-from-stars/README.md

 * [fe80Grau/ytdlp2STRM](https://github.com/fe80Grau/ytdlp2STRM): A little script to serve Youtube / Twitch / Crunchyroll videos without storage it.
 Uses yt-dlp HTTP data throught Flask and dynamic URLs.
 We can use this dynamic URLs to set STRM files.
 * [Aveek-Saha/ytdx](https://github.com/Aveek-Saha/ytdx): Download audio from YouTube videos
 * [deepjyoti30/ytmdl](https://github.com/deepjyoti30/ytmdl): A simple app to get songs from YouTube in mp3 format with artist name, album name etc from sources like iTunes, Spotify, LastFM, Deezer, Gaana etc.
+* [YunoHost/yunohost](https://github.com/YunoHost/yunohost): YunoHost is an operating system aiming to simplify as much as possible the administration of a server.
+This repository corresponds to the core code, written mostly in Python and Bash.
 * [ericm/yup](https://github.com/ericm/yup): Arch Linux AUR Helper with ncurses functionality and better searching and sorting
 * [xincao9/yurpc](https://github.com/xincao9/yurpc): high-performance RPC framework.
 * [IENT/YUView](https://github.com/IENT/YUView): The Free and Open Source Cross Platform YUV Viewer with an advanced analytics toolset